mikiTesf/ppd/README.md

                         (ex: AM for Amharic, E for English, etc. Defaults to AM) -f FORMAT, --format FORMAT
                         The file format of the download.
-PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB) -c, --cont            Decides weather the script should continue downloading releases of the specified publication until the end of the year (See the last example below) -v, --version         show program's version number and exit
+PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB) -c, --cont            Continue downloading releases of the specified publication until the end of the year (See the last example below) -o, --links-only      Only show download links (publications will not be downloaded) -v, --version         show program's version number and exit

 examples: